 Our priority is to ensure the safety and health of all TU volunteers, members and supporters.

-In response to the COVID-19 pandemic, all TU indoor, in-person events – including local chapter and council events – are permitted as of June 1, but it is required that every chapter, council and volunteer leader follow all federal, state and local laws, regulations, ordinances and best practices if an indoor event is planned.
+In response to the COVID-19 pandemic, it is required that every chapter, council and volunteer leader follow all federal, state and local laws, regulations, ordinances and best practices for any in-person event.